dwynwei/WeatherForecastApp/README.md

 # WeatherApp API

-This is the backend service for the WeatherApp, developed using 'Java 17' and 'Spring Boot framework version 3.2.1'.
+This is the backend service for the WeatherApp, developed using `Java 17` and `Spring Boot framework version 3.2.1`.

 ## Configuration